pingcap/docs-cn/optimizer-hints.md

 | Warning | 1815 | We can only use one leading hint at most, when multiple leading hints are used, all leading hints will be invalid |
 +---------+------+-------------------------------------------------------------------------------------------------------------------+
 ```

+> **Note:**
+>
+> If the query statement includes an outer join, in the hint you can specify only the tables whose join order can be swapped.
+If there is a table in the hint whose join order cannot be swapped, the hint will be invalid.
+For example, in `SELECT * FROM t1 LEFT JOIN (t2 JOIN t3 JOIN t4) ON t1.a = t2.a;`, if you want to control the join order of `t2`, `t3`, and `t4` tables, you cannot specify `t1` in the `LEADING` hint.

 ### MERGE()